Skip to main content

 }

-program first_mapping.aleo {
+program first_public_state.aleo {

 mapping accumulator: u8 => u64;

-async transition_increment() -> Future {
+async transition increment_accumulator() -> Future {

-return finalize_increment_state();
+return increment_state_onchain();

 }

-async function finalize_increment_state(){
+async function increment_accumulator_onchain(){

-let current_count: u64 = accumulator.get_or_use(0u8, 0u64); // Get current value, default 0
+let current_count: u64 = accumulator.get_or_use(0u8, 0u64); // Get current value, defaults to 0

 let new_count: u64 = current_count + 1u64;